Gerda Lerner: Early life

 She was born Gerda Hedwig Kronstein in Vienna, Austria, on April 30, 1920, the first child of Ilona Kronstein (née Neumann, 1897, Budapest–1948, Zürich) and Robert Kronstein (1888, Vienna–1952, Vaduz), an affluent Jewish couple.
-Her family are originating and relating to Breslau, Berlin, Léva (Lewenz, Levice), Turdossin (Turdos, Turdoschin, Tvrdošín) (Upper Hungary), Helishoy (Holleschau, Holešov) (Moravia), and Reichenberg (Liberec) (Bohemia).
-Her father was a pharmacist, and her mother an artist, with whom Gerda, according to her autobiography, had a strained relationship as a child.
-As an adult, Gerda believed that her mother Ilona struggled because she did not fit in the role of a Viennese wife and mother.
+Her family originated from Breslau, Berlin, Léva (Lewenz, Levice), Turdossin (Turdos, Turdoschin, Tvrdošín) (Upper Hungary), Helishoy (Holleschau, Holešov) (Moravia), and Reichenberg (Liberec) (Bohemia).
+Her father was a pharmacist, and her mother an artist.
+According to her autobiography, Gerda had a strained relationship with her mother as a child.
+As an adult, Gerda believed that her mother struggled because she did not fit in the role of a Viennese wife and mother.
 Gerda had a younger sister, and they attended local schools and gymnasium.

 Following the 1938 Anschluss, Kronstein became involved with the anti-Nazi resistance.
 She and her mother were jailed that year after her father had escaped to Liechtenstein and Switzerland, where he stayed during the war.
-Gerda Kronstein occupied a cell for six weeks with two Christian women held on political grounds.
+Gerda occupied a cell for six weeks with two Christian women held on political grounds.
 They shared their prison food with her because Jews received restricted rations.
 In 1939, her mother moved to France, and Lerner's sister relocated to Palestine.
 That year, Gerda immigrated to the United States under the sponsorship of the family of Bobby Jensen, her socialist fiancé.